 This section has been compiled using information from a number of reliable sources, including:

-National Institute for Health and Clinical Excellence (NICE).
+National Institute for Health and Care Excellence (NICE).
 Dyspepsia: Managing Dyspepsia in Adults in Primary Care.
 2004.

-National Institute for Health and Clinical Excellence (NICE).
+National Institute for Health and Care Excellence (NICE).
 Interventional procedure guidance 344: Epithelial radiofrequency ablation for Barrett's oesophagus.
 2010.

 Rees J R, et al. Treatment for Barrett’s Oesophagus.
 The Cochrane Library.
 Published online Jan 2012.

-With thanks to Dr Mark Wilkinson, who reviewed this information.
+With thanks to Dr Jason Dunn, Consultant Gastroenterologist, who reviewed this information.

 Thank you to all of the people affected by cancer who reviewed what you're reading and have helped our information to grow.